ReavesX/ReavesX/README.md

 # Hi, I’m Don 👋

 I’m a Computer Science student (Software Engineering concentration) with a strong interest in **systems programming, cloud infrastructure, and applied AI**.
-I’m currently building **Brighterspace**, a Chrome Extension (MV3, WXT) with **offline-first CRDT sync, real-time collaboration, and rubric-aware automation**, showcasing distributed systems, cloud deployment, and applied AI in practice.
+I’m currently building **Brighterspace**, a Chrome Extension (MV3) with **offline-first CRDT sync, real-time collaboration, and rubric-aware automation**, showcasing distributed systems, cloud deployment, and applied AI in practice.

 If you want to collaborate on innovative projects or have a challenge in mind, reach out:
 📧 [donaldjacks0n@proton.me](mailto:donaldjacks0n@proton.me)